 Presidents have broad authority to regulate contractors through their procurement powers, effectively creating rules for the organizations with which they do business.

 Biden established the Safer Federal Workforce Task Force in January, which issued guidance for federal workforces.
 His latest executive orders extend the task force’s jurisdiction to federal contractors.
 Furthermore, it directs the task force to implement “a program to require COVID-19 vaccination…with exceptions only as required by law.”

 The exceptions are a nod to the requirements under Title VII of the Civil Rights Act to accommodate religious conflicts and under the Americans with Disabilities Act to accommodate health- related impediments to receiving the vaccine.
 But the directive does not appear to permit any other accommodations, such as weekly testing as an alternative, or relaxed requirements for teleworkers.

 The task force’s guidance will arrive in the coming weeks.
 In the meantime, federal contractors should prepare for the requirement to mandate vaccinations in their workplace.

 David James and Joe Schmitt are shareholders in the labor and employment group at Nilan Johnson Lewis.
-Association members are entitled to no-cost, confidential, 60-minute legal consultations with James and Schmitt on labor and employment matters.
+Association members are entitled to 60-minute, no-cost, confidential consultations with the attorneys.
 Call the firm at (612) 305-7500.